dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ![Comment](readme/features-comment.png)

-#### (iii) Add a Like/Unlike to an article:
+#### (iii) Add a Like to an article:

-This feature allows a user who is signed in to like (or unlike) an article by clicking on the like/heart icon under each article.
-When a user clicks the button it will increment the like count by one, and when a user clicks the icon a second time, it will decrement the like counter by one to "unlike" the previous like.
-When the article has been liked, the heart icon will turn solid red, and if it is unliked, the icon will return to its hollow red outline format:
+This feature allows a user who is signed in to add a like an article by clicking on the like/heart icon under each article.
+When a user clicks the button it will increment the like count by one.
+When the article has been liked, the heart icon will turn solid red:

 ![Like](readme/features-likeunlike.png)